-What, if any, laws, regulations or professional rules apply to the production of written and/or oral witness testimony?
+8.4 What, if any, laws, regulations or professional rules apply to the production of written and/or oral witness testimony?
 For example, must witnesses be sworn in before the tribunal or is cross-examination allowed?

-Article 1467 of the CCP provides that any person can be called upon by the arbitral tribunal to testify, and that witnesses must not be sworn in.
+Article 1467 of the CCP provides that any person can be called upon by the arbitral tribunal to testify, and that witnesses need not be sworn in.
 There are specific rules applicable to written and oral testimony (Title VII of the CCP) but they are not expressly applicable to arbitration.
 Some articles of the CCP related to the admission of evidence are expressly applicable to domestic arbitration and may have an impact on the production of written and/or oral witness testimony (Article 1464 of the CCP).
+In 2008, the Paris bar association expressly authorised witness preparation in international arbitration.